-Responding to investigations by 3rd parties
+Responding to investigations by regulatory authorities and other 3rd parties

-Compliance shall be responsible for all contacts with investigating agencies (e.g. the FCA) regarding suspicious transactions and orders.
-Any staff receiving a call or other contact from such a third party should politely but firmly refer all such enquiries to Compliance.
+Compliance shall be responsible for all contacts with investigating agencies (e.g. the FCA, SEC) regarding suspicious transactions and orders, or market observations, or any other regulatory communications.
+Any staff receiving a call or other contact from a regulator or other such a third party should politely but firmly refer all such enquiries directly to Compliance.
 In the event of an investigation, staff may be required to be interviewed by investigators about the circumstances of a particular transaction or order.
-They should answer purely factual questions, in an honest and truthful way, and must refer wider ranging questions or areas of uncertainty to the Firm's Head of Compliance.
+Any response to a regulator must be handled through the Compliance team.

-Record-keeping of STORs
+Record-keeping of STORs and Market Observations

 Appropriate records of STORs must be maintained by Compliance for a minimum of five years.
-As well as STORs actually submitted, these must include near-misses, including all relevant facts and circumstances revealed during the internal investigation and an explanation why the potentially suspicious event was not actually reported.
+As well as STORs and Market Observations submitted, Compliance must also record all near-misses, including all relevant facts and circumstances revealed during the internal investigation and an explanation why the potentially suspicious event was not reported.

-Inside Information

-The following procedures have been established to aid Longview and its staff in the prevention and avoidance of insider trading.
+Inside Information The following procedures have been established to aid Longview and its staff in the prevention and avoidance of insider trading.
 If a member of staff has any questions about these procedures, they must consult with Compliance.

-Sources of Inside Information
+Procedure on receipt of Inside Information